CamBamBoozle/rock-paper-scissors/README.md

 # rock-paper-scissors
-This project contains a Rock, Paper, Scissors game that is coded in a javaScript file that is ran through a index.html file.
-The html file launches a blank webpage where the game is ran in the console.
+This project contains a Rock, Paper, Scissors game that prints the results out the the webpage.
+The user plays against a computer that randomly selects rock, paper, or scissors.
+The firt one to reach five wins is declared the winner.

+Font provided by fontlibrary.org.
+Project provided by TheOdinProject.com